JasperFx/marten/README.md

 > Note: content is published to the `gh-pages` branch of this repository.
 Refer to build commands section to lookup the command for publishing docs.

-To run the documentation website locally with auto-refresh, refer to the build commands section above. [stdocs](https://www.nuget.org/packages/dotnet-stdocs/) is used for documentation system.

-If you wish to insert code samples to a documentation page from the tests, wrap the code you wish to insert with `// SAMPLE: name-of-sample` and `// ENDSAMPLE`.
-Then to insert that code to the documentation, add `<[sample:name-of-sample]>`.

-> Note: content is published to the `gh-pages` branch of this repository.
-Refer to build commands section to lookup the command for publishing docs.

 ## License

 Copyright © .NET Foundation, Jeremy D. Miller, Babu Annamalai, Oskar Dudycz, Joona-Pekka Kokko and contributors.